efpiva/efpiva.github.io/_posts/2014-08-07-quick-start.markdown

 class Program
 {% endhighlight %}

 What the MenuAttribute does is tell Dover that this addin needs a menu.
 It'll handle all necessary events for it, including checking if menu exists, if it has changed, and some correlated events like language change, that need to have all menus recreated.
-The attributes are pretty the same we use on UI-API, but are setted on an annotatted style.
+The attributes are pretty the same we use on UI-API, but are setted on an annotated style.

 One important thing to notice is that this can be placed anywhere in your code.
-We choosed to concentrate all menus annotatted on the main class of the application.
+We choosed to concentrate all menus annotated on the main class of the application.

 Now we just need to tell that the menuEvent with UniqueID of doverTutForm will trigger Form1 creation.
 To do that, annotate Form1 class like this: